Monroe County Airport (Ohio)

 Monroe County Airport is a county-owned, public-use airport in Monroe County, Ohio, United States. located one nautical mile (2 km) north of the central business district of Woodsfield, Ohio.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

+History

+The airport was dedicated on 29 October 1967.

+The Monroe County Pilots Association was formed in August 1978 to support the airport.

 Facilities and aircraft

 Monroe County Airport covers an area of 105 acres (42 ha) at an elevation of 1,197 feet (365 m) above mean sea level.
 It has one runway designated 7/25 with an asphalt surface measuring 3,805 by 75 feet (1,160 x 23 m).

 The airport has a fixed-base operator that sells avgas and jet fuel.
 It offers services such as rental cars and amenities such as WiFi, a conference room, vending machines, and television.

 For the 12-month period ending June 30, 2020, the airport had 1,024 aircraft operations, an average of 20 per week: 94% general aviation, 5% military, and 1% air taxi.
 At that time there were 14 aircraft based at this airport: 10 single-engine airplanes and 4 helicopter.